Jacob Meyers Player Props: Astros vs. Braves

 - Meyers has a double, a home run and four walks while batting .250.

+- He has gone deep in one of 17 games, and in 2.1% of his plate appearances.

-- In three games this season (18.8%), Meyers has picked up an RBI, including two games with multiple runs batted in.
+- Meyers has driven in a run in three games this year (17.6%), including two games with multiple runs batted in.

-- In three of 16 games this season, he has scored, including multiple runs once.
+- He has scored at least once three times this year (17.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.